-The good news is that the same metrics and analyses can also be used to get the rest of your stakeholders on board.
+The good news is: you can use the same metrics and analyses to get the rest of your stakeholders on board.
 In addition to decision-makers, you need to convince all project populations, as well as the key managers (in HR, procurement, IT, etc.) your Project Management Office will have to deal with.
 Their support will be instrumental in the success of your PMO.
 So it is key to clearly explain the rationale behind your initiative, the services that the Project Management Office is going to offer, the problems and blockers that it is designed to solve.
 Illustrate the expected improvements, with focus on pain point eradication — telling people that you’re going to take away their most vexing problems is usually a great way to please the crowd!

 One of the key reasons why communicating the value-added of your Project Management Office is so important is to avoid ending up with what Gartner has dubbed “Zombie PMOs”.
 You may have come across one of them at some point.
-The role of those PMOs is typically confined to that of custodians of the schedule.
-They lack authority and struggle to be heard.
+The role of those PMOs typically restricts itself as “custodians of the schedule.”
+They lack authority and struggle for visibility.
 They are “there”, but do not bring measurable improvement to the business.